GDAL_CALC(1) GDAL GDAL_CALC(1)

 return_ds

-If enabled, the output dataset would be returned from the
+If enabled, the output dataset will be returned from the

 function and not closed.